Menopause Test, measures FSH

 - Dry and cracked mucous membranes in the genital area

-With our menopause test, you will receive quick and reliable information about your hormone profile, which can help you understand and cope with the changes in your body during menopause and perimenopause.
+With our menopause test, you receive quick and reliable information about your hormone profile, which can help you understand and cope with the changes in your body during menopause and perimenopause.